Content Delivery Networks – A Comprehensive Guide for WordPress Users

 We can change this URL to

 Note that mywebsite.com.cdn.com is changed to cdn.mywebite.com.
-Your DNS settings must be changed to reflect this change.
-This may result in a few extra DNS queries, slowing down the response from the server.
-But we can make up for lost time as the response is fetched from the nearest CDN servers.
+Your DNS settings must be changed to reflect this.
+This may result in a few extra DNS queries, slowing down the response from the server, but we can make up for lost time as the response is fetched from the nearest CDN servers.

-8. Pull Zone: In most cases, before you can obtain the CDN URL to fill into W3 Total Cache Settings, a pull zone is to be set up in the CDN server.
-Log in to your CDN account and from the control panel, create a pull zone and name it.
-Follow the instructions set out by the service provider.
-If you enter a custom domain, you will need to create a CNAME record for it.
+- Pull Zone: In most cases, before you can obtain the CDN URL to fill into W3 Total Cache Settings, a pull zone needs to be set up in the CDN server.
+Log in to your CDN account and, from the control panel, create a pull zone and name it, following the instructions set out by the service provider.
+If you enter a custom domain, you’ll need to create a CNAME record for it.

-Once you are done, you can test the setup and then save the settings in W3 Total Cache.
+Once you’re done, you can test the setup and then save the settings in W3 Total Cache.

-9. Upload using FTP: If the CDN you have picked does not support W3 Total Cache or any other plugin, you will have to opt for Self hosted or FTP supported CDN.
-To upload files using FTP, keep details like FTP host, user login credentials, security protocol and the FTP settings from the CDN service provider readily available.
+- Upload using FTP: If the CDN you picked doesn’t support W3 Total Cache or any other plugin, you’ll have to opt for a self-hosted or FTP-supported CDN.
+To upload files using FTP, keep details such as FTP host, user login credentials, security protocol and the FTP settings from the CDN service provider readily available.

-10. Manual Upload: If FTP is not supported, you will have to manually upload the files.
-But this a complicated way to do things and not advised for a newbie.
-And with so many standard CDN providers around, I would not recommend a CDN which needs you to upload content manually.
+Manual Upload: If FTP isn’t supported, you’ll have to manually upload the files.
+This a complicated way to do things, and isn’t advised for a newbie, so with many standard CDN providers around, I wouldn’t recommend a CDN that needs you to upload content manually.

 A Quick Look at Some of the Most Popular CDN Providers

-There are many quality CDN service providers catering to all kinds of websites, small or large.
-I have highlighted the features of a few of the more popular ones that are suited to small, medium and fairly large WordPress websites.
-I have not included those CDNs such as Akamai, which cater to huge, enterprise-level websites.
+There are many quality CDN service providers catering to all kinds of websites — small and large — and I’ve highlighted the features of a few of the more popular ones that are suited to small, medium and fairly large WordPress websites.
+I haven’t included CDNs such as Akamai that cater to huge, enterprise-level websites.

-MaxCDN counts many well-known names like WPEngine among the 16000 websites that use their services.
-Content is placed in 19 global PoPs.
-MaxCDN maintains Peering Agreements with Vodafone, AT&T, Verizon and Rogers for faster delivery of content to mobile phones.
+MaxCDN counts many well-known names, such as WP Engine among the 16,000 websites that use its services.
+Content is placed in 19 global PoPs, and MaxCDN maintains peering agreements with Vodafone, AT&T, Verizon and Rogers for faster delivery of content to mobile phones.

-Integration with WordPress is by using W3 Total Cache.
-A mid-tier caching layer protects your origin server from request overload.
-Enhanced security is ensured with 2-factor authentication and IP whitelisting.
-Purging & provisioning, SSL activation and analytic reporting — all happen in real time.
-You can control the way content is delivered to users from the Edge Servers by changing the rules for the Edge Servers.
+Integration with WordPress is through using W3 Total Cache, and a mid-tier caching layer protects your origin server from request overload.
+Enhanced security is ensured with two-factor authentication and IP whitelisting; purging & provisioning, SSL activation and analytic reporting all happen in real time.
+You can also control the way content is delivered to users from the Edge Servers by changing the rules for the Edge Servers.

 CloudFlare combines with the CloudFlare WordPress Plugin to make CDN integration with WordPress easy.
-Not much configuration is required (most websites will work well with the default settings) and the CDN builds an Always Online version of your site.
-This version will serve up the important pages of your website, when your original server is down.
-CloudFlare safeguards your site from malicious attacks as well.
+Not much configuration is required (most websites will work well with the default settings), and the CDN builds an Always Online version of your site that will serve up the important pages of your website when your original server is down.
+CloudFlare also safeguards your site from malicious attacks.

 A basic free plan is offered for every website.
-There is no charge for bandwidth usage.
-Instead, a flat rate is collected based on the functions bundled in the plan.
-For a website that suddenly becomes popular, it means that it does not have to shell out extra for sudden bursts in traffic.
+There’s no charge for bandwidth usage — instead, a flat rate is collected based on the functions bundled in the plan.
+This means that if your website suddenly becomes popular, you won’t have to shell out any extra for sudden bursts in traffic.

-Note: for an extensive look at the differences between MaxCDN and CloudFlare, take a look at this in-depth earlier article of ours.
+Note: For an extensive look at the differences between MaxCDN and CloudFlare, check out our in-depth comparison.

 KeyCDN is designed for speed and reliability.
-It offers the latest encryption features, two factor authentication and a pay-as-you-go feature.
-There is no fixed fee and you pay only for the data you transfer.
+It offers the latest encryption features, two-factor authentication and a pay-as-you-go feature.
+There’s no fixed fee, and you pay only for the data you transfer.

 It comes with a powerful dashboard that can manage the CDN and provide real-time analytics.
 The Anycast technology used by the network helps to route traffic optimally, to scale up speed and reduce latency.

-On the features list, KeyCDN compares well with the more popular MaxCDN, while being a little cheaper.
-A 30-day free trial can be used to check out the features.
+On the features list, KeyCDN compares well with the more popular MaxCDN (while being a little cheaper), and there’s a 30-day free trial if you want to check out the features without committing.

-CDN77 claims it has one of the most dense network of servers and can accelerate your website up to 56%.
+CDN77 claims it has one of the most dense networks of servers, and can accelerate your website up to 56%.
 This service provider is so confident of its services that the homepage allows you to compare your present CDN with its own.
-CDN77 caters to the needs of about 8800 websites.
-The web-based control panel allows you to monitor things from wherever you are.
+It caters to the needs of about 12,000 websites, and has a web-based control panel that allows you to monitor things from wherever you are.

-Rich digital media in almost all formats can be transmitted without any disruption.
-High-quality gaming and capability to handle high traffic density will be a delight to gamers and gaming websites.
+Rich digital media in almost all formats can be transmitted without any disruption, and the high-quality gaming and capability to handle high traffic density will be a delight to gamers and gaming websites.
 CDN77 uses a special algorithm from Google for compression, improving usage of storage space and speed of loading.
-No DNS changes or any manual configuration is necessary, as everything is taken care of automatically.
+No DNS changes or any manual configuration are necessary, as everything is taken care of automatically.
 The folks here can also help you build your own Private CDN.

-CDN77 offers a 14-day free trial, and after that you have to move to pay per byte plans.
-The plans vary for different regions and different data usage bands.
-For high bandwidth usage above 500TB, you can migrate to their High Volume Plans.
+CDN77 offers a 14-day free trial — after that you have to move to pay-per-byte plans.
+The plans vary for different regions and different data usage bands — for high bandwidth usage above 500TB, you can migrate to their High Volume plans.

-SoftLayer, an IBM company, partners with Edgecast to establish 24 nodes in diverse geographical locations to offer fast and reliable CDN services.
-This is in addition to SoftLayer’s own network of data centers and Points of Presence.
+SoftLayer, an IBM company, partners with Edgecast to establish 24 nodes in diverse geographical locations, offering fast and reliable CDN services.
+(This is in addition to SoftLayer’s own network of data centers and Points of Presence.)

-SoftLayer is not simply a CDN — it is much more.
-If offers a whole basket of services including storage, backup, networking, security, management and support.
-It can completely service Big Data, Government, gaming, digital marketing, private clouds and reseller hosting services websites.
+SoftLayer isn’t just a CDN — it’s so much more.
+If offers a whole basket of services, including storage, backup, networking, security, management and support, and can completely service big data, government, gaming, digital marketing, private clouds and reseller hosting service websites.
 It adopts a pay-as-you-go plan with a rate of $0.12/GB.

-Photon from Jetpack isn’t a full-fledged CDN exactly.
-Instead, it caches WordPress images and serves it through the WordPress.com grid.
-Self-hosted websites can make use of this service via the Jetpack plugin The images you use in your posts and pages will automatically be sent to the WordPress.com cloud, when the plugin is activated.
+Photon from Jetpack isn’t a fully fledged CDN exactly.
+Instead, it caches WordPress images and serves them through the WordPress.com grid.
+Self-hosted websites can make use of this service via the Jetpack plugin, and the images they use in their posts and pages will automatically be sent to the WordPress.com cloud when the plugin is activated.

-To start using this service, simply install Jetpack and activate the Photon module within the Jetpack page of your dashboard.
-You can apply it to older posts too and can turn the feature on and off at will.
-The flip side in Photon is that it caches GIF, PNG and JPG files only, but this should not really be seen as a drawback as most images anyway use these formats.
-The files are cached indefinitely.
-So, if you want to refresh an image, you will have to give it a new name.
+To start using this service, simply install Jetpack, and activate the Photon module within the Jetpack page of your dashboard.
+You can apply it to older posts too, and can turn the feature on and off at will.
+The flipside in Photon is that it only caches GIF, PNG and JPG files, but this shouldn’t really be seen as a drawback, as most images use these formats anyway.
+The files are cached indefinitely, so if you want to refresh an image you’ll have to give it a new name.
 If the image takes longer than 10s to upload to Photon, it will be timed out.

-jsDelivr uses a network of CDNs, so it can offer the best performance and fullest uptime.
-In places where the network coverage is inadequate, custom servers have been installed. jsDelivr has 98 PoPs spread over the globe.
-The smart load balancing software combines with multiple uptime monitoring checks, to detect any downtime and redirect traffic.
+This service uses a network of CDNs to offer the best performance and fullest uptime.
+In places where the network coverage is inadequate, custom servers have been installed, and jsDelivr has 98 PoPs spread across the globe.
+The smart load balancing software combines with multiple uptime monitoring checks to detect any downtime and redirect traffic.

-jsDelivr collaborates with multiple service providers for infrastructure.
-Because they are not dependent on any one vendor, they can negotiate the best possible deals for users.
-And if you want customized networks, they will build it for you.
+For infrastructure, jsDelivr collaborates with multiple service providers, and, because it isn’t dependent on any one vendor, it can negotiate the best possible deals for users.
+Also, if you want a customized network, jsDelivr will build it for you.

 Which CDN Should You Choose?

-It’s worth pointing out that many small website with limited traffic may not actually need a CDN at all — and that many small to medium sites still using a basic shared hosting plan will in fact almost certainly make a far greater impact to the overall speed of their website by instead simply upgrading their hosting plan to a WordPress-Specific Managed WordPress Hosting Plan: many of which (such as WPEngine and Flywheel — to name two of the very best) will actually include use of a top-notch CDN for free anyway!
+It’s worth pointing out that many small websites with limited traffic may not actually need a CDN at all — and that many small-to-medium sites still using a basic shared hosting plan will, in fact, almost certainly make a far greater impact to the overall speed of their website by simply upgrading to a Managed WordPress Hosting Plan, many of which (such as WP Engine and Flywheel — to name two of the very best) will actually include a top-notch CDN for free anyway!

-For appropriately-hosted sites that have already done the basics of web speed optimization (such as optimizing images, implementing a caching system, minimizing unnecessary server requests, etc) however, the addition of a CDN will almost certainly give you another much-welcome page-speed boost!
+For appropriately hosted sites that have already done the basics of web speed optimization (such as optimizing images, implementing a caching system, minimizing unnecessary server requests, and so on), though, the addition of a CDN will almost certainly give a much-welcome page-speed boost!

-And lastly, for those with both huge levels of global traffic and have the technical chops to match, take a look at RackSpace and Amazon’s CloudFront (which can both handle absolutely huge amounts of traffic).
+And, lastly, for those that have huge levels of global traffic and the technical chops to match, take a look at RackSpace and Amazon’s CloudFront (which can both handle absolutely huge amounts of traffic).

 Using a CDN?
 Which one and why?